 Ask yourself:

-• Do you want to get a cheaper rate?
+• Are you after a cheaper rate?

 • Do you want more flexibility in the loan (e.g. with an offset account or redraw facility)?